AHuffmyer/moorea_symbiotic_exchange_2023/protocols/PR_rates/PR-Rates-Protocol_PR.md

 <a name="Data"></a> **Collecting the Data**

-1. The first light level is 0.
+1. The first light level is Ik.
 Turn off the lights in the room during this measurement.
 2. Navigate to the "Live View" tab.
 3. Select Channel 1 in the PreSens software.
 Click "Start."
 Continue through each channel, starting the data collection.
 Each channel must be started individually.
 Verify that all channels have been started.
 Record the start time.
 4. After 10 minutes, click "Stop" for each channel.
 Record the stop time.
 5. Adjust the light settings to the desired intensity.
 6. Restart the data collection only after 2 or more minutes has passed since stopping the previous measurement.
-	* **Helpful tip**: Approximately 20-30 minutes before the end of the respirometry run (i.e., during the 8th light intensity level) begin preparing the next set of samples.
+	* **Helpful tip**: Approximately 20-30 minutes before the end of the respirometry run begin preparing the next set of samples.

 7. **As soon as the data for the final light intensity has been collected, export and save the data.** To export the data
 	* Navigate to the "Measurements" tab